DESIGN AND TECHNOLOGY – PRODUCT DESIGN

 This course provides an exciting opportunity to gain the skills and qualifications required for a career in design.
 The world we live in is surrounded by design in many different forms.
 It may be the products we use or the buildings we live in.
 It could be the cars we drive or the clothes we wear.

-Students will also learn about industrial and commercial practices, and the importance of quality checks and the health and safety issues that always must be considered.
-Furthermore, students are expected to demonstrate their knowledge and understanding in design and practical areas.
+You will also learn about industrial and commercial practices, and the importance of quality checks and the health and safety issues that always must be considered.
+Furthermore, you are expected to demonstrate your knowledge and understanding in design and practical areas.
 This will be realised through a coursework unit where a substantial design and make exercise must be developed through a portfolio and final practical outcome.

 A course of this nature demands commitment, consistency of effort, maturity and self-discipline but if you have a creative mind and practical skills that you want to develop then this course is right for you.